nicoleefleming/Numerical-Solutions-of-Differential-Equations/SoftwareManual/LUfac.md

 **Description/Purpose:** This routine will solve for the upper and lower triangle of a tridiagonal linear system.

-**Input:** There are two inputs: double[][] array, double[] b.
-The array is the tridiagonal matrix.
+**Input:** There are one input: double[][] array.
+The array is the tridiagonal matrix, but can also be any square matrix.
 This method can be used on the coefficients, and the initial matrix.
-It can also be used to solve for other square matrix LU factorizations.

 **Output:** This routine returns a two dimensional array of doubles that can be printed to the screen to verify values.
-When solving by hand, the same values were found, in their respective fraction forms.
+The array returned is both the upper and lower matrices found in the LU factorization process.

 **Usage/Example:**